Air duct sealing not heating

 HVAC

-The answer to 'air duct sealing not heating' is that poor air duct sealing can be a common cause of ineffective heating in your home.
-Leaks and gaps in the ductwork allow heated air to escape before it reaches the rooms you want to heat, reducing the overall efficiency of your HVAC system.
+The answer to 'air duct sealing not heating' is that improper air duct sealing can prevent your HVAC system from effectively heating your home.
+Leaks and gaps in the ductwork allow heated air to escape before reaching the vents, reducing the overall heating efficiency.

 Sources